hanna1909/data-challenges-updated/07-ML-Ops/01-Train-at-scale/01-Train-at-scale/model/README.md

 ## `taxifare_model` package

-- `interface/main_local.py` contains all the main routes needed to train your model in a local setup.
+- `interface/main.py` contains all the routes needed to train the model
 - `ml_logic/params.py` are global project params to set up manually

 ``` bash